Why is it important

 - Conducting energy management audits.

-- Reviewing, analysing, and correcting areas for improvement in the energy management process.
+- Reviewing, analysing, and identifying improvement opportunities to enhance energy management performance.

 |---|---|---|---|---|---|